twalunjkar/twalunjkar/README.md

 ## Let's Connect!

-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/tejaswini-ashok-walunjkar) for collaborations or discussions.
-Looking forward to meeting you!
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/tejaswini-ashok-walunjkar) for discussions on robotics, automation, or anything related!
+Looking forward to connecting with fellow robotic enthusiasts.